Growing up. We thought it’d mean staying up all night gaming and unlimited funds to buy games. It didn’t…

 We’ve all seen the memes with messages to the effect of “got a job to buy games, too busy working to play” and it really is true.
 We lose 10+ hours a day to our employers and commute, and if you stick to the recommended 8 hours of sleep a night (God, I miss those!), then that leaves 1 hour to get ready in the morning and 5 hours in the evening to spend with your family.
 Do you want to play that new MMORPG for 3 hours a night?
 Okay, sure…but, you might end up sleeping on the couch.
 Your call.
 It depends on the comfort of your couch.

 The fact is, I love my family, and I’d be lost without them.
 My wife truly is my best friend (I have to say that, she might read this post!!) and my little girl honestly is such a joy to be around.
 I hate being away from them, but it is tough finding a balance between John the worker, John the family man and John.
 Just John.

-The truth is, being a grown-up gamer sucks, just as being a grown up guitar player sucks, and just as being a grown up ventriloquist sucks – assuming you want to experience the joys of being a loving parent and partner while working a job, that is.
+The truth is, being an adult gamer sucks, just as being an adult guitar player sucks, and just as being an adult ventriloquist sucks – assuming you want to experience the joys of being a loving parent and partner while working a job, that is.
 There just aren’t enough hours in the day, which means something has gotta give and, in 90% of cases, it is usually the hobbies that get cut back first.